 How kids can earn extra gift money

 Instead of having your kids hit you up for money to buy you your own Christmas present, talk to them ahead of time about how they can make extra money for their holiday spending.
 If your teen has a part-time job, they may be able to take on some extra shifts leading up to the holidays (especially if they work in retail).
-Kids and teens can also earn additional money by taking on extra chores or seasonal winter tasks
+Kids and teens can also earn additional money by taking on extra chores or seasonal winter tasks.

 The holidays are a busy time for many families, so take advantage of a willing pair of hands to wrap gifts, babysit younger siblings, declutter the family room, or shovel the driveway.

-Read more about allowance for kids
+Read more about giving your kids an allowance

 How kids and teens can create a holiday budget